London To Brighton Veteran Car Run 2025: When Is It? What's The Route? Which Vehicles Will I See?

 I thought the Veteran Car Run took place in the summer?

-There's also a summer Veteran Car Run, which was introduced recently, and features far fewer cars.
-And not forgetting the London to Brighton Classic Car Rally, which sets off from Brooklands Museum (which is, in fact, just outside London) early each summer, and features cars that are still pretty old but not old enough to not have roofs.
+There's also a summer Veteran Car Run, introduced more recently, and featuring far fewer cars.
+And not forgetting the London to Brighton Classic Car Run, which sets off from Brooklands Museum (which is, in fact, just outside London) early each summer, and features cars that are still pretty old but not old enough to not have roofs.

 What else do I need to know?